How Does a Clutch Work?

 These days, clutches can last for many miles in normal driving conditions.
 Clutches on trucks that regularly carry heavy loads, however, can wear out much faster.

 If your clutch is worn out or broken, you may require a clutch replacement.
-If you are in Cooper City, FL, Davie, FL, Hollywood, FL, Pembroke Pines, FL, Weston, FL, or nearby, Some symptoms of a broken or worn-out clutch include:
+If you are in Cooper City, FL, Davie, FL, Hollywood, FL, Pembroke Pines, FL, Weston, FL, or nearby, University Auto Center is your top choice for clutch repair.
+Some signs of a broken or worn-out clutch include:

 Look no further than University Auto Center in Broward to fulfill all your auto repair needs.
-We've been repairing vehicles since 2000 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 2000, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with University Auto Center in Hollywood today!
 You can schedule an appointment with us online at https://autocenterhollywood.com/ or give us a call today.
 University Auto Center - Quality and Transparency with Every Repair!.